floyd011/datameshsync/portfolio/index.md

   Development of containerized, event-driven microservices and adoption of GitOps workflows for building scalable and resilient data platforms.

 - **Performance & Security:**
-  Advanced knowledge of indexing techniques, data partitioning, replication, and compliance with regulatory standards such as GDPR and HIPAA.
+  Advanced knowledge of indexing techniques, data partitioning, replication, and compliance with regulatory standards such as GDPR.

 ### Professional Impact

+	•	Building local/private RAG systems
+	•	Developing lightweight, adaptable AI agents
+	•	Integrating LLMs into intelligent document workflows
+	•	Optimizing models for on-device or serverless use

 - Designed and implemented real-time analytics platforms capable of processing millions of events daily using technologies like Kafka, Python, and Kubernetes.
 - Optimized high-throughput transactional databases for enterprise clients, achieving up to 60% reduction in query execution times and improved system resilience.